 Architects who have been members for 10 or more years are eligible for consideration.
-Most candidates are nominated to submit a Fellowship application to AIA National by their assigned chapter.
+Most candidates are nominated to submit a Fellowship application to the AIA College of Fellows Jury by their local chapter.

-Refer to the AIA National website for the National Jury’s overview of the College of Fellows, submission guidelines, and links to past recipients.
+Refer to the American Institute of Architects headquarters website for the National Jury’s overview of the College of Fellows, submission guidelines, and links to past recipients.

 Stephen Cassell, FAIA Architecture Research Office (ARO)

 Susannah Drake, FAIA, FASLA DLANDstudio Architecture + Landscape Architecture

 Vivian Lee, FAIA Woods Bagot

 Barbara Spandorf, FAIA The City University of New York

 Robert Whitlock, FAIA KPF